galshaif/global-yemen/_pages/shortsongs.md

   </tr>
 </table>
 <p align="justify">
-<i>Translator’s note: Umm Muhammad contemplates the “strange tale” she finds herself in: She married the love of her life, only for him to leave her for America before the arrival of their first wedding anniversary.
+<b>Translator’s note:</b> <i>Umm Muhammad contemplates the “strange tale” she finds herself in: She married the love of her life, only for him to leave her for America before the arrival of their first wedding anniversary.
 He remains away for seven years and seven months.
 Since he left her embrace, she has found no comfort nor rest and with little sweet words from her love.
 The phrase “<i>mathat ’alaya</i>”  (مضت عليا) literally translates to “has passed me by;” however, it is translated here as “befallen me,” because it best captures the engulfed feeling she attempts to describe.
 This strange tale has not yet “passed” her, but instead is still very much the story to which she is presently subject.
 The word “<i>khal,</i>” (الخلّ) is translated to “my lover.”
 The word is the same word for “vinegar;” however, Umm Muhammad explained it is also another word for a beloved.
 The translation reflects her guidance.</i>
 </p>
 </body>
 </html>